 1. The Mechanics Score in BaTTR

 How does time-travel take place?
 Do the characters merely disappear and appear in another time, or is there a well thought out and unique process or an interesting gadget that enables the time-travel?
 This element always makes the film intriguing.
+Additionally, when a film integrates the mechanics in to the thick of its plot, there nothing like it!

 2. The Repercussion Score in BaTTR